Club: FC Metz | Opening: 1923 | Capacity: 24,985 seats

 Address: 68 Boulevard Saint-Symphorien, 57050 Metz

-Tickets for FC Metz games can be bought online, at any of the Francebillet and Ticketnet sales outlets, or at any of the club’s sales points, which includes La Fédération des Commerçants at 3 Avenue Robert Schuman in Metz’ city centre.
+Tickets for FC Metz games can be bought online, at any of the Francebillet and Ticketmaster sales outlets, or at any of the club’s sales points, which includes La Fédération des Commerçants at 3 Avenue Robert Schuman in Metz’ city centre and the club shop at the stadium.

 Tickets can furthermore be bought at the ticket windows of Stade Saint-Symphorien before the start of the match.